Columbia Park, Minneapolis

 Columbia Park is a neighborhood in the Northeast community in Minneapolis.
 Its boundaries are 37th Avenue NE to the north, Central Avenue to the east, 27th Avenue NE to the south, and both University Avenue & Saint Anthony Parkway streets to the west.
+It is one of ten neighborhoods in Ward 1 of Minneapolis, currently represented by the Council President, Elliott Payne.

 Location and characteristics

 Columbia Park is an L-shaped neighborhood whose boundaries are 37th Avenue NE (the border between Minneapolis and Columbia Heights) to the north, Central Avenue to the east, 27th Avenue NE and St. Anthony Boulevard to the south and University Avenue, 4th Street NE and the Mississippi River to the west.
 It is named after three related items: Columbia Park itself (located within its borders), the park's acquisition in 1892 (the so-called "Columbian" year celebrating the 400th anniversary of Christopher Columbus's arrival in the New World) and the adjacent suburb of Columbia Heights.

 Much of the area of Columbia Park is the park itself with residential areas situated north and west of it and industrial and railroad land located to the south of it.
 Most of the neighborhood's housing stock dates to the 1940s-1960s with some older Tudor and colonial style homes located on Columbia Parkway immediately north of the park.